-A caregiver in New Orleans finds herself drawn into that city’s dark vortex of voodoo.
+A hospice worker in New Orleans leaves the city for a job at an isolated house in the bayou, but her new employer might be dangerous.
 The sides of a woman’s bare breasts are exposed in one scene.
 There is extreme gore, occasional profanity, and one derogatory racial term.

 A lawyer investigates a priest’s exorcism of a girl that ended in the girl’s death.
 There are several severely frightening and intense scenes, along with mild swearing.